-Stay Comfortable and Still Reduce Your Energy BillJason Siddall
+Stay Comfortable & Still Reduce Your Energy BillAngelique Laaks

 It seems that every month in South Africa brings a new challenge; from rising fuel prices to steadily increasing energy costs.
-Which means that we are all looking for ways to reduce our energy bills and make our salaries stretch that little bit further.
+Which means that you are probably looking for ways to reduce your energy bill and make your salaries stretch that little bit further.

 Is it feasible, do you think, to maintain a comfortable modern home or office and still reduce energy costs?